nofaceinbook/betterflat/README.md

-# betterflat for X-Plane
+# Better Flatteninng for Airports for X-Plane
-Python 3 script that flattens a X-Plane dsf-file at the location of an airport.
+Python 3 scripts that flattens a X-Plane dsf-file at the location of an airport.
 Needs the included file xplnedsf.py for reading/writing dsf-files.

+**NEW**: The script bflat.py is a new GUI Version using tkinter.
+Usage should be self explainable.
+Just try.

+Following details are for the older non-GUI Version betterflat.py:

 **Note:** dsf-files might be 7-zipped.
 In that case you need to unzip it first with some 7zip tool.